veronicaragon/Testing-Arrays/README.md

-# MiniLab3: Array Methods 📊🔢
+# Testing Array Methods 📊🔢

 Welcome to the "MiniLab3: Array Methods" Java project!
 This lab showcases a collection of Java methods designed to manipulate and analyze arrays.
 Explore each method's unique functionality and test cases to ensure their accuracy.